Barefoot College: History

 Bunker Roy is the founder of what is now called Barefoot College.
 After conducting a survey of water supplies in 100 drought prone areas, Roy established the Social Work and Research Centre in 1972.
 Its mission soon changed from a focus on water and irrigation to empowerment and sustainability.
 The programs focused on siting water pumps near villages and training the local population to maintain them without dependence on outside mechanics, providing training as paramedics for local medical treatment, and on solar power to decrease dependence and time spent on kerosene lighting.
 Roy has been named one of the 50 environmentalists who could save the planet by the Guardian and one of the 100 most influential people in the world by TIME magazine.

 Night Schools were begun that allowed students who worked to support their families during the day to still receive training.
 The organisation has utilised a system of training the trainers to bring skills training to villages.

 In 1997, Kamala Devi became first female solar engineer trained by the college's programs.
 She continued to work with the college.
 In 2012, she became the head of the solar unit at Kadampura.
+Since 2015, over 60 women from Zanzibar, as well as women from Malawi and Somaliland and other countries, all trained at Barefoot College and part of a larger group called Solar Mamas have assembled, installed, repaired and maintained solar power in their villages.

+In March 2023, NY Times columnist Nicholas Kristof profiled the organization in his opinion column.